-Smooth out a bumpy work history with these tried-and-true resume tips.
+Smooth out a bumpy employment history with these tried-and-true resume tips.

 If you stayed at home to raise your children, don’t discount the valuable experience you gained while managing the household and caring for your family.
 Take a look at this piece I wrote for Ladders that explains how you can highlight the core competencies you developed as a stay-at-home parent.

-If you’re looking for opportunities to help fill your current employment gap, check out resources such as Catchafire and Hands On Network for volunteer work and FlexJobs for flexible and telecommuting internships.
+If you’re looking for opportunities to help fill your current employment gap, check out resources like Catchafire and Hands On Network for volunteer work and FlexJobs for flexible and telecommuting internships.

 If you held a series of temp jobs that were similar in nature, you can apply this same technique to make your resume look less cluttered.